Last Updated: July 13, 2021

 – The expected losses for retailers will amount to $130 billion.

-While these fraud statistics may give an impression of dark times ahead for ecommerce, that’s not the case.
-It’s just that an increasing number of merchants will be taking their business online.
-Fortunately, protection tools will also evolve to handle the threat.
+While these fraud statistics may give an impression of dark times ahead for e-commerce, that’s not the case.
+In fact, it’s just that an increasing number of merchants will be taking their business online because statistics show that more than half of the Americans are keen on shopping online.
+Fortunately, protection tools will also evolve to handle the threat and website builders like Shopify will incorporate them as part of their plans.

 12. The fraud detection and prevention market (FDP) is expected to exceed $63 billion in 2023.